Cost Accounting Vs Management Accounting

 - The main goal of cost accounting is to find out the cost of production or services rendered and use this information to evaluate the profitability and efficiency of business operations.
-The most appropriate course of action is sought based on the ability and cost efficiency.
+The most appropriate course of action is sought based on ability and cost-efficiency.

 - It considers both past and present numbers in the process of evaluation.

 - Example: Let’s assume that an FMCG company has decided to introduce a new product in their range, they will need cost accounting information, such as the cost of production per unit, to price the product correctly in the market.

 - It helps in effective performance management, control, planning, decision-making, etc. It generally includes budgeting decisions as well.
 Since management accounting is not a legal requirement, it is not based on Generally Accepted Accounting Principles and accounting standards.